swcarpentry/python-novice-inflammation/_episodes/06-func.md

 it will be hard to tell if the result was correct.
 Instead,
-let's use NumPy to create a matrix of 0's and then offset it to have a mean value of 3:
+let's use NumPy to create a matrix of 0's and then offset its values to have a mean value of 3:

 ~~~
 z = numpy.zeros((2,2))